Semisimplicity and weight-monodromy for fundamental groups: Structure of local Bloch--Kato Selmer schemes

-We now turn to our main application of these results.
-As before, let $K$ be a finite extension of $\BQ_p$, and let $U/\BQ_p$ be a topologically finitely generated pro-unipotent group with a continuous action of $G_K$; assume moreover that $U$ is de Rham in the sense of \cite[Definition--Lemma~4.2.2]{motivic_anabelian_heights}.
+We now turn to our application of these results to the study of local Bloch--Kato Selmer schemes.
+As before, let $K$ be a finite extension of $\BQ_p$, and let $U$ be a $\BQ_p$-pro-unipotent group endowed with a continuous action of $G_K$ (see Remark~\ref{rmk:topologies}).
+We assume moreover that $U$ is de Rham.
 We have in mind that $U$ is the $\BQ_p$-pro-unipotent \'etale fundamental group of a smooth geometrically connected variety, but will not assume this in what follows.
-For the sake of simplicity, we will assume throughout this section that $U$ is unipotent (i.e.\ finite-dimensional); the arguments are easily extended to the finitely generated pro-unipotent case.